-During constant voltage operation, the DC output voltage of a power supply is held constant at the user-adjusted value - unless the output current or output power reaches an equipment or user-adjusted limit.
+During constant voltage operation, the DC terminals voltage of a power supply is held constant at the user-adjusted value - unless the output current or output power reaches an equipment or user-adjusted limit.
 If a limit is reached, the system will automatically change modes to operate as constant current (CC) or constant power (CP) where the limit becomes the new automatically sustained value.
-At such a point, the output voltage can't be held constant any more, and will drop to a value resulting from Ohm's law.
+At such a point, the output voltage can't be held constant anymore, and will change to a value resulting from Ohm's law (voltage will drop when in source mode, or will rise when in sink mode).